CBID2/Blog-posts/cldzi2v3300hqsdnv06lg1lyv.md

 > "DevOps combines development and operations to increase the efficiency, speed, and security of software development and delivery compared to traditional processes."

-Basically, DevOps is like that your best friend.
+Basically, DevOps is like your best friend.
 The one who was there for you during your breakups and would not hesitate to let you know when you’re being foolish.
 So, grab a snack and get ready because we're about to show you 5 tips that will boost your DevOps productivity and make you feel like a coding superhero.

 ![Guy gets into a blue Honda with the phrase "Let's Roll!" come in on top.](https://media.giphy.com/media/RleLlzY0MVxY7N5xX7/giphy.gif align="center")